orieasterly/portfolio/README.md

 </details>

-# 8. Capital Expenditure Tracking System: Fueling Agility and Maximizing ROI - November 2020 - June 2023
+# 8. Quantifying Equipment Decisions - Cost & ROI Analysis: Capital Expenditure Tracking System - November 2020 - June 2023

 ## Objective
 Initiate the development and implementation of a comprehensive Capital Expenditure Tracking System.
 Streamline the monitoring and analysis of capital investments to enhance decision-making with real-time insights into project statuses, budget adherence, and return on investment.